quru/qis/doc/benchmark.md

 indicating that the server struggled with this load in places.

-You can find out what percentage of images are coming from cache on your own server from the QIS _system statistics_.
+You can find out what percentage of images are coming from cache on your own server from the _system statistics_ reports menu in QIS.

 ## Example benchmark results